kristofhracza/vatican-library/content/posts/One More Year, One Fewer IQ Point—The Collapse of Civilisation as We Know It.md

 If a change is not made, the western world will collapse, followed by Europe, and will be taken over by hostile powers.

 Just read some books on warfare and history, and you'll see how our current situation will play out!
-Namely, The Prince by Niccolo Machiavelli, The Book of Five Rings by Miyamoto Musashi, The Art of Wat by Sun Tzu, and Meditations by Marcus Aurelius.
+Namely, The Prince by Niccolo Machiavelli, The Book of Five Rings by Miyamoto Musashi, The Art of War by Sun Tzu, and Meditations by Marcus Aurelius.
 If read properly and with care, you'll understand the world and embrace self-improvement to the fullest.